 Summary: keyword research and optimization is vital for ranking high in the Amazon search engine, and maximizing visibility by ranking for as many keywords as possible.
 Focus on keywords not just with high search volume, but that are relevant keywords (and low competition, if possible).
 Also, don’t ignore long-tail keywords and your backend keywords field.

-Listing Audit Step Two: Optimize Your Listing Copy
+Listing Diagnostics Step Two: Enhance Your Listing Copy

 While optimizing for keywords is important, it shouldn’t be at the expense of readability and convincing sales copy.